 STEP ONE– Slice chicken breasts in half length-wise.
 Use a sharp knife and try to cut in one smooth motion rather than sawing, which will leave jagged, torn meat.

-STEP TWO– Place the chicken in a plastic bag and lightly pound until even thickness, 1/2 inch or less.
-Generously season both sides of the cutlets with salt.
+STEP TWO– Place the chicken in a plastic bag (or use 2 slices of parchment) and lightly pound until even thickness, 1/2 inch or less.
+Generously season chicken on both sides of the cutlets with salt.

 STEP THREE– Place flour in a shallow bowl, lightly dredge chicken in the flour, shaking off the excess.
 Using flour helps the chicken brown quickly without overcooking it.

-STEP FOUR– Cook the cutlets in two or three batches.
-Add olive oil and a teaspoon or two of butter to a skillet.
-Fry the cutlets over med-high heat.
+STEP FOUR: Cook the cutlets in two or three batches.
+Add olive oil and a teaspoon or two of butter to a large skillet.
+Fry the cutlets over medium-high heat.
 Add more oil and butter if needed for each batch.
-Set chicken aside.
+Set the chicken aside.

 STEP FIVE– In the same pan, sauté the shallots and capers for 3 minutes.
 Add garlic, sautéing another minute.
 Add wine and scrape all the brown bits off the bottom of the pan, simmer for 3 minutes.